 - And my favorite products in general, all of which I have used at one time or another

-However, the entire DFH line is available to you there.
+My favorite products are "featured," but the entire DFH line is available to you there.
 Everything from A to zinc.
-You can find everything in the menu on the left at this link.
 (You will need to create an account to begin purchasing.)
 Looking for something specific that you can't find, or want some suggestions?
-Email me at the address below.
+Contact me using this form.

-If you have any questions about specific products that might be helpful for you, please contact me at: firstname.lastname@example.org
+If you have any questions about specific products that might be helpful for you, please contact me here.

-I do freelance writing for Designs for Health (DFH).
-I am an independent contractor and not a company employee.
-Unrelated to my freelance writing for DFH, I will receive a small commission from supplements purchased through the link to my e-store.
+I will receive a small commission from supplements purchased through the link to my online dispensary.
 You can be turned off by this, or you can see it as a way to support my blog posts and my YouTube videos, all of which I produce for free.

 Disclaimer: Amy Berger, MS, CNS, is not a physician and Tuit Nutrition, LLC, is not a medical practice.
 The information contained on this site is not intended to diagnose, treat, cure, or prevent any medical condition and is not to be used as a substitute for the care and guidance of a physician.
 Links in this post and all others may direct you to amazon.com, where I will receive a small amount of the purchase price of any items you buy through my affiliate links.